JuhaniPaananen/Juhani-s-Logbook/README.md

 # Juhani-s-Logbook

 This is my logbook.
 Total.
-10 hours 35 minutes
+36 hours and 5 minutes
 | If day is empty, then it's same as next above  |  |  |
 | Day  | Topic / Task | Amount time used in a day to fulfill the topic/task |
 | :---         |     :---:      |     :---:      |